Hatomic/purple/README.md

-This is my first readme filegitst
+This is my first readme file.
+Done in HIIT on 3rd of may, 2023.